-You may have heard this sentence from people who have traveled to Argentina “Take as much cash as you can if you will travel to Argentina because there is a huge difference between official rate and black market rate, called Blue Rate.”
+You may have heard this sentence from people who have travelled to Argentina “Take as much cash as you can if you will travel to Argentina because there is a huge difference between official rate and black market rate, called Blue Rate.”
 It was very true at least until the end of 2015.
 Argentina had hard economic times and had strict restrictions on buying and selling USD.
 Even tourists can’t withdraw USD or Euro from ATMs.
 But new President Mauricio Macri removed the restrictions, now it is easier to buy and sell USD in the country.
-There is still difference between official rate and Blue Rate which is about %5, whereas it used to be more than 40%.
+There is still a difference between official rate and Blue Rate which is about %5, whereas it used to be more than 40%.
 So if you will make a lot of shopping, spending cash is still a good option.
 Be careful about exchange dealers on Calle Florida and always check your banknote if it is torn or not.

 2- The Most Popular Shopping Street- Calle Florida

 Calle Florida is one of the tourist attractions in Buenos Aires.
 This elegant shopping street is closed to traffic and has many different shops especially many leather shops.
 The shops mostly close around 7 pm so it is better to go there for shopping.
-Alongside the street you will see many street performers, tango dancer and singer and foreign exchange traders.
+Alongside the street, you will see many street performers, tango dancer and singer and foreign exchange traders.

-Another symbol of Argentina is its Malbec wine that has an inky dark color and robust tanning.
+Another symbol of Argentina is its Malbec wine that has an inky dark color and robust tannins.
 The homeland of Malbec is the Valley of Loire, France.
 Nowadays the production of Malbec in France is very low and the new homeland of Malbec is Argentina.
-If you are a wine lover, you can reach to Mendoza, the wine region of Argentina with a 2 hours and 15 minutes flight.
+If you are a wine lover, you can reach to Mendoza, the wine region of Argentina with 2 hours and 15 minutes flight.
 You should at least spend 2 days in there.
 Even if you are not able to go Mendoza, you can visit many wine bars, wineries and wine shops in Buenos Aires and enjoy the Argentinian wine.
 The price of wine is relatively cheap.

 4-Antiques of San Telmo

-San Telmo is one of the oldest and historical neighborhoods in Buenos Aires.
-It is worth seeing this cute neighborhood with its cobblestone roads and old colonial style buildings.
+San Telmo is one of the oldest and historical neighbourhoods in Buenos Aires.
+It is worth seeing this cute neighbourhood with its cobblestone roads and old colonial style buildings.
 Here is a heaven for vintage and antique lovers.
 The Sunday market on Calle Defensa is a good opportunity to feel the lively atmosphere of San Telmo.
 Even if you can’t come here on Sunday, do not worry.
 There are many antique shops on Calle Defensa and in Mercado de San Telmo.
 Here are some best known antique shops of San Telmo; Silvia Petroccia, Guevara Art Gallery, and Gil Antigüedades.

 5-Tango Shoes and Music

 The tango represents frustration, disobedience, love and melancholia of the European migrant worker class.
 Many people come here to learn this dance and music.
 You can see many Tango performers on the streets. every day there is a milonga or Tango party in the city.
 Even if you don’t dance, you should buy a Tango shoe which is very elegant and chic.
-My favorite shop is Comme Il Faut.
+My favourite shop is Comme Il Faut.
 You can see from its website how beautiful shoes they produce.
 A Tango album is a good memoir or present from Argentina.
 When you return your home and listen to your Tango album, it will take you back to Buenos Aires.

 6- Street Markets